top of page

 But What About the Theory?

 If you are still concerned that they are not learning enough theory, after they have a song written, tear it apart and have them figure out what they are actually doing in the song theory-wise.
 If you are going to do this though, it needs to happen after the song is written.
 This is the most effective way to learn theory with regard to chord spellings and/or roman numeral analysis.
 You should never try to have your learners theorize during the writing process unless there is an extremely teachable moment that cannot be ignored.
-Over-theorizing during the writing process will hinder their creativity.
+Over-theorizing during the writing process can hinder their creativity.

 Simple ways of theorizing during the songwriting or song learning process are just to speak in theory terms constantly.
 For example, if you are explaining a rhythm to a drummer, use the rhythm language they are used to.
 For drummers, the counting system is the most effective but if they know another system, use those words.
 Another way to keep it simple that would be very appropriate is to write rhythms with note-names or chord symbols to help remember the songs.
 Take a look at the Nashville Number System to see what I mean.
 This system is used among the Nashville music scene and is a much more informal and short-hand way of writing out music but with a theory mindset.